jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 _<sup><sub>Figure: Spec 1, Version 0.0</sub></sup>_

 The key `"fluid"` describes the implementation version of the  transport.
 It does not describe the API version.
 It will be needed for when Fluid features are added, modified, or removed.

+### Meta and Error

+### Pull

 ### More specs